gvwilson/sensibleadventures/bookster/bookster.md

 *The bosun shook his head.
 "No.  Let's go."*

-*Twenty strides in, Vurt raised his hand to signal stop.
+*Twenty strides in, Vurt raised his hand to signal for a stop.
 Up ahead, he heard the sound of pincers stripping flesh from a goat's leg to make morsels small enough for a tiny mouth.*

 *Vurt tapped the bosun on the shoulder.
 "I loud, you pull, yes?" he whispered, twitching the silk line trailing from his quarrel to